![]() |

-Being a manager is not an easy job.
-You have many responsibilities and you have a lot that you need to take care of on a daily basis.
+Being a manager is a challenging job.
+You have many responsibilities, and you have a lot that you need to take care of daily.
 You are responsible for being a leader who can motivate your team to meet the high expectations of your customers or clients.
-It is important to be able to look out for your team in every way that you can.
+It is essential to be able to look out for your team in every way that you can.

 Sometimes, you might notice that one of your employees is suffering.
 There may be signs that they are suffering from a mental illness of some type.
 It is not always apparent whether or not someone is going through depression issues at first.
 This is why it is such a good idea to be able to identify the symptoms of depression in the workplace.